Fanconi Anemia in Children

 anyone else.
 If you're in doubt or if you have questions or concerns, contact your

-child’s provider.
+child’s health care provider.

-Also, work closely with your
+Work closely with your child's

-medicine, the provider will tell you what side effects may occur.
+provider will tell you what side effects may occur.

 Key Points